telerik/kendo-ui-core/docs/aspnet-mvc/mvc-core/introduction.md

 ---
 title: Overview
-page_title: Overview | Telerik UI for ASP.NET Core MVC
+page_title: Overview | Telerik UI for ASP.NET Core
-description: "Download and install Telerik UI for ASP.NET Core MVC (aka MVC 6), and run the sample application."
+description: "Download and install Telerik UI for ASP.NET Core (aka MVC 6 or ASP.NET Core MVC), and run the sample application."
-previous_url: /aspnet-mvc/aspnetmvc-apps/mvc-6/introduction
+previous_url: /aspnet-mvc/aspnetmvc-apps/mvc-6/introduction, /aspnet-mvc/mvc-6/introduction
 slug: overview_aspnetmvc6_aspnetmvc
 position: 1
 ---

-# Overview of Telerik UI for ASP.NET Core MVC
+# Overview of Telerik UI for ASP.NET Core

-This article demonstrates how to use Telerik UI for ASP.NET MVC in ASP.NET Core MVC applications.
+This article demonstrates how to use Telerik UI for ASP.NET MVC in ASP.NET Core applications.

 ## The Basics

 ### Supported Environments

-Telerik UI for ASP.NET Core MVC targets the stable release of the ASP.NET 5 framework.
+Telerik UI for ASP.NET Core targets the stable release of the ASP.NET 5 framework.
 At the time of this writing this is 1.0 RTM.

 The target runtime is [CoreCLR](https://github.com/dotnet/coreclr).
 The full desktop CLR is also supported.